opulo-inc/ohai/docs/operations/order-fulfillment/index.md

 	!!!info "See [here](planned-ship-date-calc.md) for more information on our Planned Ship Date calculations"

+## Create ShipStation Batch

-3. Go to ShipStation and create a batch for the orders that fall within the given `Batch WK#` you wish to fulfill.
+1. Go to ShipStation and create a batch for the orders that fall within the given `Batch WK#` you wish to fulfill.
+      - Aim to ship about 10 Lumens and 35 trays of feeders in total

-	- Name the ShipStation batch to `Batch WK#`, where `#` is replaced with the batch's given week number
+2. Name the ShipStation batch to `Batch WK#`, where `#` is replaced with the batch's given week number

-	- Be sure to select the correct box size for the items and ask for help if needed
+## Preparing Shipping Labels for Purchase

+3. Review each ShipStation order in the batch for correctness:
+   - Selct the correct package size/set, review declared values, and ensure shipping methods are sensible.
+   - **Box Weight Check:**
+       - After loading a box size preset **double check the weight field.**
+       - If the weight has changed unexpectedly, **edit the weights back to the previously displayed total weight** to ensure accurate shipping costs.
+   - **Avoid overpaying for shipping:** Do not select a service that costs vastly more than what the customer paid.
+   - **Upgrade where possible:** If the customer’s paid shipping rate allows, consider upgrading their shipping service for faster delivery without exceeding their payment amount.
+   - **FedEx consideration:** If shipping with another carrier would lose $100+ compared to FedEx, consider switching to FedEx to reduce the loss.
+   - **Tax ID Handling:**
+       - Check the order notes for the customer’s **Tax ID** and add it to the `Recipient Tax Identification` field in ShipStation.
+       - If the Tax ID appears in **Line 3 (or elsewhere)** of the shipping address, **remove it from the address** and paste it into the `Recipient Tax Identification` field instead.

 ## Prepare the Order-Packing-Checklist